• Vital Shift

 First, you stop doing the hard things.
 Then you stop believing you can.

 The mind that drafts poetry to avoid the barbell soon composes symphonies to escape all discomfort.
 Difficult conversations fold like origami.
 Hard decisions get perpetually ‘slept on’.
 Creative risks join the graveyard of ‘someday’ projects.
+Your resistance muscles atrophy across all domains of life .

 What stays with me is their realization.
 That moment when they understand their body has become a prison built from years of "I'll start tomorrows."